 - People are increasingly hating dynasty politics.
 Just because Rahul Gandhi is from the Nehru family, people may not want him as their leader.

 - Rahul Gandhi has no significant achievements in his political career.
 Till now, all the Prime Minister candidates have strong political careers.
 Rahul Gandhi still needs to prove his abilities as a good leader.
 Congress has many wonderful leaders who have many years of political experience.
 Choosing Rahul Gandhi as PM candidate by sidelining other leaders is a big negative mark for Congress.

-- People who are eagerly looking for alternative to Congress and BJP, will look forward to Third Front.
-It is the right time for the formation of third front.
+- People who are eagerly looking for an alternative to Congress and BJP will look forward to Third Front.
+It is the right time for the formation of the third front.

 - Several parties are actively working for the third front formation.
 TRS, TMC/AITC are some of them.
 TRS leader called other regional parties to form “Federal Front”.

-- Political analysts opine that some parties are going for third front to earn votes in their region.
-People may vote for these parties under the impression that their region will have power at center.
+- Political analysts opine that some parties are going for the third front to earn votes in their region.
+People may vote for these parties under the impression that their region will have power at the centre.

 - It seems third front parties may not agree on choosing the PM candidate.

 - There are unique challenges for the third front government such as disputes among leaders and among different parties due to different ideologies.